Code-Institute-Submissions/Shazaiib47-sarif-ms3-cookbook_SeptResub/README.md

 ### Media

 - Images that were used across the website came from [Pexels](www.pexels.com) which provide copyright free images to use commercially and for education purposes.
-The images that are also used in the recipes also come from pexels, as this is encouraged to prevent copyright infringement.
+The images that are also used in the recipes also come from pexels and other recipe websites such as [Uncut Recipes](https://uncutrecipes.com/Images-Recipes-Japanese/White-Mochi-with-Matcha-Filling-Recipe.jpg) and [Insanely Good Recipes](https://insanelygoodrecipes.com/japanese-desserts/) as this is encouraged to prevent copyright infringement.

-- The recipes already included were from [One Green Planet](https://www.onegreenplanet.org/vegan-recipe/spicy-teriyaki-soba-noodle-spring-rolls/), [This Savory Vegan](https://www.thissavoryvegan.com/soba-noodle-summer-rolls-with-peanut-sauce/), [Olive Magazine](https://www.olivemagazine.com/recipes/fish-and-seafood/sashimi/) and [The Spruce Eats](https://www.thespruceeats.com/quick-shoyu-ramen-2031288) just to name some.
+- The recipes already included were from [Proper Foodie](https://properfoodie.com/sushi-rolls/), [Delicious](https://www.delicious.com.au/recipes/collections/gallery/55-quick-and-easy-japanese-recipes-to-try-tonight/l1y6brzi), [One Green Planet](https://www.onegreenplanet.org/vegan-recipe/spicy-teriyaki-soba-noodle-spring-rolls/), [This Savory Vegan](https://www.thissavoryvegan.com/soba-noodle-summer-rolls-with-peanut-sauce/), [Olive Magazine](https://www.olivemagazine.com/recipes/fish-and-seafood/sashimi/) and [The Spruce Eats](https://www.thespruceeats.com/quick-shoyu-ramen-2031288) just to name some.
+For Desserts I had used [Insanely Good Recipes](https://insanelygoodrecipes.com/japanese-desserts/).
 These include their images as well as recipe description.

 ## Acknowledgements <a name="acknowledgements"></a>